ridiculousfish/littlecheck/README.md

 # REQUIRES: command -v git
 ```

+littlecheck will exit with status 125 if all tests were skipped.
+Otherwise, it exits with status 1 with at least one test failed, else 0.

 # Integrating littlecheck

 To integrate littlecheck into your project, simply copy the file `littlecheck/littlecheck.py` into the appropriate place in your source tree.
 No other files are required.